JanssenProject/jans/docker-jans-auth-server/README.md

 - `CN_GOOGLE_SPANNER_DATABASE_ID`: Google Spanner database ID.
 - `CN_JETTY_REQUEST_HEADER_SIZE`: Maximum size of request header accepted by Jetty (default to `8192`).
 - `CN_AUTH_APP_LOGGERS`: Custom logging configuration in JSON-string format with hash type (see [Configure app loggers](#configure-app-loggers) section for details).
+- `CN_PROMETHEUS_PORT`: Port used by Prometheus JMX agent (default to empty string).
+To enable Prometheus JMX agent, set the value to a number.
+See [Exposing metrics](#exposing-metrics) for details.

 ### Configure app loggers